 Someone with Bipolar disorder resembles a Vegas Gambler when they are on a winning streak they want to ride it forever.
 When the crash they hate themselves and can’t face the wreckage they have created.
 Bipolar people like being manic.
 They frequently quit taking their meds just so they can feel manic again.
 Mania is seductive like a new lover, but one who keeps treating you wrong.
 Still, you want to recapture that allure.

 Borderlines are more like characters from a soap opera, bad stuff keeps happening to them and they wish the pain would end.
 They live in a world of pain and hurt.
 They wish they could find a way to get things to change.
 They are often angry and feel others don’t treat them right.
 Frequently they are correct.
 They have been mistreated by someone somewhere and they keep trying to find a way to make it right, to make the pain go away.

 Do they ever not have symptoms? – Character structure.

 Someone who has Bipolar disorder has a “Mood disorder.”
-They have specific times (Periods) when they have mania or Depression but other times they have no mood symptoms.
+They have specific times (Periods) when they have mania or Depression but at other times they have no mood symptoms.
 These times of apparent “normal” behavior may last for months or years and then something kicks off another episode of mania or depression.

 Someone with Borderline Personality Disorder has a “Personality Disorder.”
 The presumption here is that they learned to be this way and are like this most of the time.
-They learned to protect themselves, store their anger and release it in bursts and other survival techniques.
+They learned to protect themselves, store their anger, and release it in bursts and other survival techniques.
 The trouble is that the way they handle emotion makes them and those around them miserable.